 Her primary focus is to relieve pain and discomfort, and to restore function, mobility, strength and flexibility.
 Her goal is to help her patients to return to the activities of normal living, and to avoid strain and injury by providing advice on posture, gait, lifting, carrying, sleeping, sitting and repetitive activities, and by giving strength and flexibility exercises.

 Ann taught for many years at the Canadian Memorial Chiropractic College and at Kikkawa College.

 Ann is originally from Nova Scotia, where she is drawn back to every summer.
 She is an avid runner and gardener, an animal lover and community volunteer.
 She is married and has four daughters, a dog, and a cat.

 From Toronto, Dr. Nicole Ballantyne began her undergraduate education by pursuing an Honours Bachelor of Science degree in Kinesiology at the University of Waterloo.
 She then graduated from the Canadian Memorial Chiropractic College (CMCC), where she received her Doctor of Chiropractic, Magna Cum Laude.
 While studying at CMCC, she attended McMaster University, obtaining her certificate in Medical Acupuncture.

 Dr. Ballantyne employs several treatment therapies designed to help individuals and athletes of all ages achieve their peak performance and health, including acupuncture, soft tissue therapy and rehabilitation.
 She is committed to helping her patients live and move pain-free at full function.

 Dr. Ballantyne has over 15 years of experience at high levels of sport including 4 years playing for the Varsity Women’s Hockey at the University of Waterloo.
-She currently coaches in the Toronto Leaside Girls Hockey Association and serves as team doctor for competitive GTHL AAA hockey teams.
+She currently coaches in the Toronto Leaside Girls Hockey Association.